gaoyubang/nanom6A/README.md

 **resquiggle raw signals**

-The tombo resquiggle referance.transcript.fa should not be genome file, it should be the referance fasta file.
+The tombo resquiggle referance.transcript.fa should not be genome file, it should be the referance gene fasta file.

 ```
 tombo resquiggle --overwrite --basecall-group Basecall_1D_001 single referance.transcript.fa --processes 40 --fit-global-scale --include-event-stdev